 As a small business, you could be forgiven for assuming that dealing with Human Resources would be fairly straightforward.
 However, as we're sure you've already discovered, in many ways it can be even more of a headache than it is for larger organisations!
 You have all the same issues to deal with, with far fewer personnel to deal with them.

 Here are our 3 top HR tips to help you keep on top of things:

 1. Hiring the right people

 For a small business, hiring the right people is essential.
-A poorly done job can mean the loss of business you can’t afford to lose, and you’re unlikely to have the time or resources to pick up the slack or constantly hire and rehire for the same role.
+A poorly done job can mean the loss of business you can't afford to lose; plus, you're unlikely to have the time or resources to pick up the slack or constantly hire and rehire for the same role when employees leave.

 Once you've crafted your job ad, you need to ensure the right people see it.
 This means posting it on the most appropriate formats, whether that's a specialist job board or in a relevant trade magazine.
 While generalised job sites can seem appealing as they offer more potential candidates, your ad can often get lost in the masses, or attract people without the relevant qualifications.
 Try to keep things specific.

-Even if your employees aren’t newly hired, you want to make sure they’re still happy with you.
-Keep them sweet with incentives – and by that we don’t mean monetary ones.
-For example, you can be flexible by offering options such as flexi-time or the possibility of working remotely (if possible with your company).
-You should also organise fun activities fairly regularly to boost team moral and feelings of camaraderie.
+Even if your employees aren't newly hired, you want to make sure they're still happy with you.
+Keep them sweet with incentives – and by that we don't mean monetary ones.
+For example, you can offer flexible working (if feasible for your organisation).
+You should also organise fun activities fairly regularly to boost team morale and feelings of camaraderie.

 3. Staying organised

 Unfortunately, good HR is an ongoing game, especially when you're outsourcing some of your HR activities to free up your time to focus on strategy.
 You have to ensure you stay organised, so that your business runs like a well-oiled machine.